-We will put measures in place to show that we have integrated data protection into all of our data processing activities, including:
+The Trust and its Schools will put measures in place to show that we have integrated data protection into all of our data processing activities, including:

-- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6) - Completing privacy impact assessments where the school's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the DPO will advise on this process) - Integrating data protection into internal documents including this policy, any related policies and privacy notices - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of attendance - Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant - Maintaining records of our processing activities, including: - For the benefit of data subjects, making available the name and contact details of our school and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices) - For all personal data that we hold, maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure
+- appointing a suitably qualified DPO and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6). - completing privacy impact assessments where the Trust and its Schools process personal data which presents a high risk to rights and freedoms of individuals and when introducing new technologies (the DPO will advise on this process). - integrating data protection into internal documents including this policy, any related policies and privacy notices. - regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of attendance. - regularly conducting reviews and audits to test our privacy measures and make sure we are compliant. - maintaining records of our processing activities, including: - for the benefit of data subjects, making available the name and contact details of our Trust and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices). - for all personal data that we hold, maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure.